kraflab/dsda-doom/README.md

 - Use `-time_use` to show a split when you press the use key.
 - Use `-time_secrets` to show a split when you find a secret.
 - Use `-time_all` to enable all the split options.
+- Use `-export_ghost xyz` to write a ghost file (xyz.gst).
+- Use `-import_ghost xyz` to import a ghost file (xyz.gst).

+### Ghosts
+A ghost follows the life of the player recorded in the ghost file.
+This can be useful to compare two demos, or to compete against a specific demo while you play.
+Movies are supported in the sense that they don't cause an error, but a ghost that is "on the next map" will still show up on your current map.
+Only one ghost is supported for now.
+Ghosts most likely don't work under conditions where you skip time (warping during demo playback, skipsec, etc).
+In the future, we will have better handling for movies, multiple ghosts, display options, etc.

 ### Analysis File
 This file contains summary data about a run in key-value pairs.